Owyn/CreativeExpansionPack/README.md

 > - - limit on the size of checkpoints
 > - - limit of themed objects being tied to the map theme (digital \ original)
 > - - building outside the map bounds area limit
+> - - you can link cannons to buttons
 > - and some additional **features** such as:
 > - - ghost blocks
 > - - display your last position
 > - and even **bugfixes** for the original map editor!:
 > - - floating objects such as signs and arrows no longer move randomly and get saved like that
+> - - resized spawn baskets keep the original size of their spawnables

 **How is Creative Expansion Pack made?**
 > Creative Expansion Pack is made using BepinEx, a modding framework for games made with Unity.